Ter Sámi: Writing system

-A spelling system for Ter Sámi using the Latin alphabet and based on Skolt Sámi was developed in the 1930s.
-After the Second World War, this was replaced by a system using the Cyrillic alphabet, and based on Kildin Sámi.
-This system was used by the Sámi poet Oktyabrina Voronova.
+A spelling system for Sámi languages using the Latin alphabet and based on Skolt Sámi was developed in the 1930s.
+Oktyabrina Voronova published the only poetry booklet in Ter Sámi in 1989 using an orthography based on the Cyrillic Kildin Sámi orthography of 1982.

-Example of words in Ter Sámi

-Grammar
+Morphology

-Ter saami has 8 cases, Nominative, Genitive, Accusative, Essive, Inessive-Lative, Dative-Illative, Abessive and Comitative.
+Ter Sámi has 8 cases, Nominative, Genitive, Accusative, Essive, Inessive-Lative, Dative-Illative, Abessive, and Comitative.